The Regulatory Checklist Every MVNO Ignores Until It's Too Late

 The Federal Non-Negotiables

-CPNI compliance.
-Customer Proprietary Network Information — call records, usage data, account details — is subject to strict FCC rules governing how it's accessed, used, and protected.
+The third is CPNI compliance.
+Customer Proprietary Network Information, which includes call records, usage data, and account details, is subject to strict FCC rules governing how it's accessed, used, and protected.
 The MVNO must have written policies, documented employee training, authentication procedures for account access, and an annual certification filed with the FCC by March 1 every year.
+What I see most often is operators treating CPNI as a checkbox, where they file the initial certification, copy-paste it the following year, and never actually audit whether employees are following the procedures.
+The FCC has increased enforcement here, and violations can result in fines of $100,000 or more per incident.
+It's an ongoing operational discipline and not a one-time filing.

 The State-by-State Reality

-Some states require a full Certificate of Public Convenience and Necessity — a formal application with a public notice period and commission review.
-Others require a simple registration.
-Some require just a notification.
+State compliance is up to 50 individual sets of rules, each with its own PUC or PSC, its own filing requirements, its own fees, and its own timelines.
+Some states require a full Certificate of Public Convenience and Necessity, which is a formal application with a public notice period and commission review.
+Others require a simple registration or just a notification.
 A few don't require anything from wireless resellers.
 Filing fees can range from nominal to $1,500 per state.

 The Tax Complexity Nobody Warned You About